Shock Waves

 Shock Waves Real vs. Reel: Is it Based on a True Story?

-Accuracy Assessment: Shock Waves adapts its source material for dramatic purposes.
-The film prioritizes thematic resonance over documentary precision.
+Accuracy Assessment: Shock Waves uses real-life inspiration as the foundation for a dramatized narrative.
+The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch Shock Waves?